vanadium-archive/browser/src/components/help/content/views.md

 The first breadcrumb shown in black (`identity`) is the root of the current view.
 You can click on any name in the breadcrumbs to change the root of the current view, which makes it easy to navigate up and down a Vanadium name.

-Next there are three icons for the views shown in the left pane:
-1. Tree view (selected) shows items in a hierarchical tree.
-2. Radial view shows a visualization of the namespace, good for getting an overview.
-3. Grid view shows items as individual objects.
-<br /><br />

 Next there are two icons for Bookmarks
 ![bookmarks](helpimg/bookmarks.png)